 His best-recorded lifts all happened around the 2008-2014 time frame.
 After that, his videos never show him go up in weight.
 It’s always the same amount of reps, the same weight, the same bar movement speed, the same(usually very sloppy) technique and the same amount of effort.

-Which brought my article to 2 conclusions; A) he is a liar that has at some point in time used clever social media magic to make it seem like he is lifting more than he really is or B) he’s horrible at lifting, because if he never used fake plates that would mean that he’s been stalling on nearly all of his lifts somewhere between 6 to 12 years.
+Which brought my article to 2 conclusions; A) he either a liar that has at some point in time used clever social media magic to make it seem like he is lifting more than he really is or B) he’s horrible at lifting, because if he never used fake plates that would mean that he’s been stalling on nearly all of his lifts somewhere between 6 to 12 years.

 Now, I will once more attempt to explain why the math just doesn’t add up when talking about Brad Casteberry’s records and Instagram videos.
 First, off…this isn’t the first time he’s curled 4 plates, he’s been cheat curling 4 plates since at least 2015.
-Which again, brings me to my thesis-he either at some point between 2015 and 2020 manipulated the weights to make it look like he can curl more than he actually can, or… for some reason hasn’t progressed in weight lifting AT ALL.
+Which again, brings me to my thesis-he either at some point between 2015 and 2020 manipulated the weights to make it look like he can curl more than he actually can, or… for some reason he hasn’t progressed in lifting weights AT ALL.
 This would mean the last time he made progress on a gym lift Obama was the President of United States and Donald Trump was just a reality tv star.

 Now let’s compare Bradley’s cheat curl with a world strict curl champion, the Arm-wrestling monster from Ukraine, Denis Cyplenkov.
 Denis is a force to be reckoned with in the world of arm wrestling and is best known for having comically large hands, twice the size of a normal human being.
 He is so thick and powerful that he can crush walnuts with his bare hands.
 In 2015, Denis strict curled 113kg which, according to google is still the world record in strict bicep curling.